The origins of Kamarg (1949-2000)

 The Munich born expert in backpacks had been thinking about launching his own backpack company but in the end decided to go for a corporate career.
 He has been responsible for the classic Kamarg Design and was described as a person truly passionate about backpacks and the outdoors.
 When he was on holidays abroad with his family, he often spent days in sport shops to evaluate und buy backpack products from competitors.
 He remained the chief designer and operations managers until the early Eighties.

 According to legend the name Kamarg is an acronym for Karl (“KA”) and Margutsch (“MARG”), Karl Margutsch being the name of the grandfather of the company owners.
 Their workshop was in the Griesgasse 22 from where one can see the famous clocktower of Graz , which became the logo of the brand.
+Until the outbreak of the Second World War, the respected upholstery and strap company “Eduard Hofmann & Co” was located at Griesgasse 22, which was liquidated and whose Jewish owner Alois Blühweis was persecuted and forced to emigrate.

 Kamarg started selling their rucksacks through their own store and sporting equipment stores in Austria.
 The brand became very popular in Austria in the 50ties and 60ties as more and more people discovered their adventurous spirit and started exploring the alps by hiking.